xeokit/xeokit-bim-viewer/README.md

 - [ ] Measurement tools
 - [ ] Memory usage monitoring
 - [ ] Explode tool
+- [ ] Ambient shadows

+Do you have feedback, or features you'd like to see in the viewer?
+Let us know in the [issue tracker](https://github.com/xeokit/xeokit-viewer/issues).

 ## License

 xeokit-viewer is bundled with the xeokit SDK, which is provided under an [Affero GPL V3](https://github.com/xeokit/xeokit-sdk/blob/master/LICENSE.txt) dual-license, which allows free use for non-commercial purposes, with the option to buy a licence for commercial use.
 Please [see here](https://xeokit.github.io/xeokit-licensing/) for commercial licensing options.

+## Usage

+### Adding your own models

+TODO

+### Customizing appearance

+TODO

 ## Building